mendezVKI/SPICY_VKI/README.md

 # SPICY_VKI
- The repository contains the codes linked to the SPICY project (Super-resolution and Pressure from Image Velocimetry)
+ The repository contains the codes linked to the SPICY project (Super-resolution and Pressure from Image Velocimetry).